Dumboiroy/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-Appointment details are invalid (date, time, duration, or status)
+Appointment details are invalid (incorrect date, time, duration, or status)
     * 3b1.
 HeartLink shows an error message.

       Use case resumes at step 2.